Troubleshoot Your Barcode Scanner

 Troubleshoot Bluetooth Barcode Scanners

-Confirm you’re using an iPad with a Bluetooth scanner.
+Confirm you’re using an iPad or iPhone with a Bluetooth scanner.
 Android devices aren’t supported at this time.

 Check that your scanner is fully charged.

-Make sure the scanner is paired to your iPad and not to another device.
+Make sure the scanner is paired to your iOS device and not to another device.

-Check that Bluetooth is turned on within your iPad settings.
+Check that Bluetooth is turned on within your iOS settings.
 If enabled, turn it off and back on.

 Reset your Bluetooth Barcode Scanner